Alf Rehn Biography

-Alf speaks both English and Scandinavian.
+Alf speaks both English and Danish.

 Entertaining and humorous, Alf’s speeches have been described as ‘business standup’ and never fail to amuse.
 Despite this, he always manages to portray his true passion for innovation and creativity using his own extensive experience to bring his subject matter alive.

 Alf Rehn Videos

 CONNECT WITH ALF

 FEE GUIDELINES info